About Bridget

 Relationships and Conflict

 Emotionally Focused Therapy (Dr. Sue Johnson) Our early relationships create attachment patterns that follow us into adulthood.
-EFT helps us understand those patterns and build more secure, connected ways of relating.

 The Inner World